krzychb/OnlineHumidifier/7-Control/readme.md

 ![RF Transmitter](pictures/rf-transmitter-pinout.jpg)

 Please see below connection diagram.
 Transmission modulation is done using D1 digital I/O pin.
 You may select any other available I/O pin.
-As for power supply I am using 3.3V avialable on-board.
+As for power supply I am using 3.3V available on-board.
 If you have NodeMCU 1.0 LoLin, you can use 5V instead to provide stronger RF signal and better range.
-5V is boken out on this board as *VV* under pin that on other NodeMCU 1.0 boards (like Amica) is marked as *RSV*.
+5V is broken out on this board as *VV* under pin that on other NodeMCU 1.0 boards (like Amica) is marked as *RSV*.

 ![Breadboard connection schematic of RF433 transmitter and DHT22 to ESP8266](pictures/esp8266-dht22-rf433-breadboard.png)
 ![Connection schematic of RF433 transmitter and DHT22 to ESP8266](pictures/esp8266-dht22-rf433-schematic.png)